 And that’s it, really.
 If you herbed it up back when, you can serve it with stuff as-is.
 If you didn’t, you can still bring out the best by combining it with other foods.
 It’s also really, really (did I say really?) good fried in butter with a sprinking of whatever on top.

-Now, you can say you've made cheese!
+Now, you an say you’ve made cheese!
 Blessed are the cheesemakers!